py-ranoid/NLP-Notebooks/README.md

-# Notebooks on some NLP tasks
+# Notebooks on NLP tasks

 ## Building bots by matching Queries with FAQs
 I've explored the following methods to find closest questions: